ddysher/ml-notes/cloud-core/kubernetes/proposals/insight.md

 **Core Monitoring Pipeline**

 The core metrics pipeline collects a set of core system metrics.
-Core monitoring pipeline consists of Kubelet, a resource estimator, a slimmed-down Heapster called metrics-server, and the API server serving the master metrics API.
+Core monitoring pipeline consists of Kubelet, a resource estimator, a slimmed-down Heapster called `metrics-server`, and the API server serving the master metrics API.
 - Kubelet has in-process cAdvisor just as before, but will only provide core metrics in the future.
 - Resource estimator runs as a DaemonSet and turns raw usage values scraped from Kubelet into resource